jnozzi/cocoadev.com/markdown/PasswordAssistant.md

-The Password Assistant is the window that tells you the security of a password entered into an General/NSSecureTextField.
+The Password Assistant is the window that tells you the security of a password entered into an NSSecureTextField.
 In 10.3, it features a numeric indicator (from 0-128, though it can go higher for very long passwords), and a bar (like a progress bar) that is red for insecure passwords up to green for very secure passwords.
 It also provides tips such as 'This is a word in the dictionary', 'This is too similar to your old password', etc. In 10.4, it can also generate random and memorably-random passwords.

 The Password Assistant can be accessed through two Apple applications: